JimmyAtSchotte/Arrange-Dependencies/README.md

 });
 ```

 This will add a new user into `TestDbContext` that can be used in testing.
-NOTE: `UseDbContext` is called under the hood here, so you don´t need to define it.
+NOTE: `UseDbContext` is called under the hood here, so you don't need to define it.

 ```csharp